Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

 We prove that this estimate holds even in the presence of a nonrepulsive potential provided we localize to $|x| \geq t^{\beta}$ for $\beta \in (1/3,1)$.
 This estimate can be interpolated with mass conservation to obtain a pointwise decay estimate in the exterior region, allowing us to prove the existence of the strong limit~\eqref{eqn:scat-slim-intro} defining $u_+$.

-To control the remainder $\urem = (I-\Jfree) u(t)$, we note that in addition to the regular Duhamel representation using $u_0$, we also have a representation `from the future' coming from the fact that $e^{it\Delta} \urem \rightharpoonup 0$.
-By combining an incoming/outgoing decomposition similar to the one used in~\cite{taoAsymptoticBehaviorLarge2004b} with some careful stationary phase arguments, we are able to prove that the mass of the solution concentrates in the region $|x| \lesssim t^{1/2+}$ and that the energy concentrates in $|x| \lesssim t^{1/3+}$.
+To control the remainder $\urem = (I-\Jfree) u(t)$, we note that in addition to the standard Duhamel representation using $u_0$, we also have a representation `from the future' coming from the fact that $e^{-it\Delta} \urem \rightharpoonup 0$.
+By combining an incoming/outgoing decomposition similar to the one used in~\cite{taoAsymptoticBehaviorLarge2004b} with some careful stationary phase arguments, we are able to prove that the mass of the solution is concentrated in the region $|x| \lesssim t^{1/2+}$ and that the energy is concentrated in $|x| \lesssim t^{1/3+}$.